Diesel-Net/bitwarden/README.md

 ## Deployments
-This application is automatically configured and deployed using Drone CI, however you may use these commands to manually deploy or test changes if needed.
+This application is configured and deployed automatically using Drone CI, however there may be situations where you would prefer to configure and deploy the application manually.
+You will need to have the [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-content-with-ansible-vault) password file configured on your machine.
+Please read the relevant ansible documentation on [setting a default password source](https://docs.ansible.com/ansible/latest/user_guide/vault.html#setting-a-default-password-source).
+If you are trying to reuse this Ansible configuration for your own purposes, then you will need to encrypt all of _your_ secrets using _your_ ansible vault password.

 ### Requirements
 Recommended way to install Ansible is with `pip` for `Python3.9+`.
 Ansible `5.0.1` was used at the time of this writing.